Breaking Misguided Beliefs: My Back Pain Story

 My 86-year-old father has arthritis in his back so badly that he cannot stand up straight.
 When I visited him this past weekend his back was more bent over than ever.
 And it had only been three weeks since my last visit.

-The significance of the issues with my father’s back first came to my radar when my now husband, Dean and I took my father and mother to a rustic Northern California coastal resort to celebrate his 80th birthday.
-It was mid-January, and we were blessed to have seaside temperatures in the sunny 70s, when a bank of fog and wind would typically cool the weather into the 50s.
+My father’s back issue first seemed serious on his 80th birthday.
+My husband, Dean, and I took my parents to a Northern California coastal resort to celebrate.
+It was mid-January, and we were blessed to have seaside temperatures in the sunny 70s.
+Typically a bank of fog and wind would cool the weather into the 50s.
 I felt that our time together had been given a gift.

 Recognizing the Pain

-After we checked in to the hotel, we walked our luggage up the stairs from the open-air lobby to our second-floor rooms.
-This became my first experience in recognizing that my father was beginning to struggle with his physical condition.
+We checked in to the hotel and walked our luggage to our second-floor rooms.
+This became my first experience in recognizing that my father was beginning to be challenged by his physical condition.
 He was struggling to climb the stairs that would lead us to our rooms.
 My father’s gestures showed that he was frustrated by these challenges.
 The rest of us didn’t bring any attention to it.

 Once we all got to our adjacent rooms, we had a wonderful time being together.
 We chatted about lots of different topics, something that visits with the responsibilities of home didn’t come as easily.